 I also don’t have the ground chicken pictured here – if you’re making this as a side dish, I recommend just skipping the chicken.
 You could add another slice or two of bacon if you want more meat (and bacon flavor!) but the chicken is really meant for when you’re eating this as a meal.

 I made this in my big 7 quart enameled cast iron casserole pot, but I transferred it over to my 3.5 quart Le Creuset casserole dish so you could see the pasta more easily in the photos.
-To get the true one-pot experience and easy cleanup, I recommend making this in a pot that’s at least 5 quarts for making this since you’ll need to stir the pasta frequently.
-Its just easier to do that in a bigger pot so you’re not spilling any goodies on the stove.
+To get the true one-pot experience and easy cleanup, I recommend making this in a pot that’s at least 5 quarts since you’ll need to stir the pasta frequently.
+It’s just easier to do that in a bigger pot so you’re not spilling any goodies on the stove.

 Recipe